Byron/google-apis-rs/README.md

 You can easily build the documentation index using `make docs-all` and individual API documentation using `make <api-name>-doc`.
 Run doctests on all apis with `make cargo-api ARGS=test` or on individual ones using `make <api-name>-cargo ARGS=test`.
 To see which API targets exist, run `make help-api`.

+If you are using the nightly compiler, you can use compiler plugins, which simplifies and speeds up the compilation process as it doesn't neeed intermediate code generation by `syntex`.
+To do that, use something like `make cargo-api ARGS="build --no-default-features --features=nightly"`.

 The same goes for commandline programs, just ust `-cli` instead of `-api`, and have a look at `help-cli` for individual targets.

 ## Make and parallel job execution